josbeir/cakephp-docs-md/docs/3/en/console-and-shells/commands.md

 }
 ```

-See the [/console-and-shells/option-parsers](console-and-shells/option-parsers.md) section for more information.
+See the [Option Parsers](../console-and-shells/option-parsers.md) section for more information.

 ## Creating Output

 Commands are provided a `ConsoleIo` instance when executed.
 This object allows
 you to interact with `stdout`, `stderr` and create files.
 See the
-[/console-and-shells/input-output](console-and-shells/input-output.md) section for more information.
+[Command Input/Output](../console-and-shells/input-output.md) section for more information.

 ## Using Models in Commands